fontforge/designwithfontforge.com/en-US/Making_Sure_Your_Font_Works_Validation.md

 <img src="images/validator-fix-problem.png" alt="">

 For some problems, there is no automatic fix, but seeing the issue on-screen will help you fix it immediately.
-For example, a self-intersecting curve has a specific place where the path crosses over itself -- it may have been too small for you to notice at a glance, but zooming in will allow you to reshape the path and eliminate the problem.
+For example, a self-intersecting curve has a specific place where the path crosses over itself—it may have been too small for you to notice at a glance, but zooming in will allow you to reshape the path and eliminate the problem.

 For other problems, there may not be one specific point at which the error is located.
 For example, if a curve is traced in the wrong direction (that is, counterclockwise when it should be clockwise), the entire curve is affected.
 In those instances where FontForge cannot automatically fix the problem and there is no specific point on the glyph for the validator to highlight, you may have to hunt around in order to manually correct the problem.

-Finally, there are some tests performed by the validator that might not be a problem from the final output format you have in mind -- for example, the non-integral coordinates test mentioned earlier.
+Finally, there are some tests performed by the validator that might not be a problem from the final output format you have in mind—for example, the non-integral coordinates test mentioned earlier.
 In those cases, you can click on the "ignore this problem in the future" checkbox in the error explanation window, and suppress that particular error message in future validation runs.

 ## Fix problems as you edit